rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

 the freedom of open-source was realized when Maria-DB was forked to create a <strong>drop-in replacement for MySQL</strong>
-by MySQL co-founder Michael “Monty” Widenius, who left Oracle to start a new company (Monty Program)
+by MySQL co-founder Michael “Monty” Widenius, who left Oracle to start a new company (Monty Program).

-   NOTE: The "My" in MySQL is named after co-founder Michael's daughter, My.
+   NOTE: The "My" in MySQL is named after co-founder Michael's daughter,
+   <a target="_blank" href="https://www.facebook.com/my.widenius">My</a>,
+   a name from a <a target="_blank" href="https://www.wikiwand.com/en/The_Book_about_Moomin,_Mymble_and_Little_My">
+   1952 children's book</a> from Finland, where her family originates.

 Many developers have migrated to MariaDB.
 (MariaDB 5.1.53 is based on MySQL 5.1.53).
+If you don't need to first uninstall MySQL,

-<a href="#InstallMariaDB">Click here to go straight to installing MariaDB</a>
+<a href="#InstallMariaDB">click here for instructions on installing MariaDB, below</a>.

-rather than uninstalling MySQL.
+## Cloud instances #

+There are several.

 ### AWS Aurora #